 "No-Sell" Undertaker

-"I remember one time when we went to Israel, it was the same thing.
-We were twenty days on the road, and we would go to Israel for like six days.
-Taker’s got the broken ribs and the fucking flak jacket, and he’s still doing the no-sell thing where he doesn’t sell anything, so when you worked with him, he would just blow you out because he would always come right back up, sit up and never sell anything.
+"Taker’s got the broken ribs and the f***ing flak jacket, and he’s still doing the no-sell thing where he doesn’t sell anything, so when you worked with him, he would just blow you out because he would always come right back up, sit up and never sell anything.

 "Scott was the first guy in a dark match to grab a hold.
 They were switching around tapes, or they were trying to rib him or whatever, but Scott must have thrown around 900 punches.
-Taker would come back up and do his shit, and finally, Scott just said,’ Fuck this,’ and grabbed him into a hold.
+Taker would come back up and do his s***, and finally, Scott just said,’ F*** this,’ and grabbed him into a hold.
 All of a sudden [from that moment on], you could put him in a hold."

 Despite sharing a locker room each night together, wrestlers didn’t see each other much, aside from the gym, diner, or occasionally a gentlemen’s club.
 It was on the European tours where they all came together.